 Tiffany completed her Dietetic Internship and Master’s in Nutrition and Dietetics at Northern Illinois University, and also holds a Certificate of Graduate Study in Eating Disorders and Obesity from Northern Illinois University.

-In addition to her 1:1 client work, Tiffany is passionate about increasing eating disorder awareness among the local community.
+In addition to her 1:1 client work, Tiffany is passionate about increasing eating disorder awareness.
 Tiffany served as the past Education Chair for the International Association of Eating Disorder Professionals (IAEDP) San Diego Chapter from 2017-2019.
 In addition to community service, Tiffany has frequently written and been quoted in articles published on online publication platforms such as The Chicago Tribune, Chicago Sun Times, Food & Nutrition Magazine published by the Academy of Nutrition and Dietetics, and WellSeek on topics related to nutrition science and eating disorder recovery.